jeanm4t/iot-assistant/_includes/getting_started.markdown

 7. You're done!
 Now go visit your Heroku app (whatever name you gave it) and log in. **The first user that logs in will be the first admin user**.

+### Setting up your printer

+You should probably be familiar with the basics of the Arduino development process.
+Given that you have bought an IoT Printer, this documentations assumes you are.

+1. Assemble your IoT Printer.

+2. Log in to your IoT Assistant and click on Admin, then 'Printer'.

+3. Fill in the form.
+Make sure the auto-filled server and URL look correct.

+4. Click to download the .ino file.

+5. Open it in the Arduino IDE (you will probably get a prompt about moving it to a folder.
+Accept.
+If it fails, do it yourself).

+6. Compile and upload to your IoT Printer Arduino.

+7. You're all set!
+Hook it up to a network and try manually printing something from your IoT Assistant (on the home page when you are logged in).

+If you have problems, try using the serial console which will output some debug information.

 [github]: https://github.com/newsinternational/iot-assistant
 [google oauth]: https://developers.google.com/accounts/docs/OAuth2